 Since day one, your little one has been learning the “Cause and Effect” nature of how things work.
-The baby knows he or she will get milk if they cry when they or hungry or if they need their nappies changes.
+The baby knows he or she will get milk if they cry when they or hungry or if they need their nappies changed.
 The baby cries if it needs to be held or to be entertained.
+A lot goes on in an infant mind.
 When he climbs his developmental ladder, he understands how it works, he knows that everything has an effect.

 But is your toddler nature enough to understand rational and irrational things?
 To understand that something will never happen to them.
 He has not enough experience to differentiate between reasonable and unreasonable experiences.
 Suppose if your toddler has seen a neighbor’s pet holding the hand in the mouth(while playing, completely harmless), what your toddler is thinking now is “That dog is going to bite me!
 It is biting that uncle”.
 A toddler does not understand the difference between a playful bite or a serious bite.
 He does not have enough experience and that can be a reason behind toddler fears.

 Another example is a toddler can never accept that monsters do not exist.
 As he or she grows they might even draw and show how monsters look.
 That’s how the imagination works.

 Being Alone – Most agreeable reason behind toddler fears